pubkey/rxdb/docs-src/docs/rx-server.md

 <details>
     <summary>Why can't endpoits be added dynamically?</summary>
     <div>
-    After `RxServer.listen()` is called, you can no longer add endpoints.
+    After `RxServer.start()` is called, you can no longer add endpoints.
 This is because many of the supported server libraries do <a href="https://github.com/fastify/fastify/issues/1771">not allow dynamic routing</a> for performance and security reasons.
     </div>
 </details>